Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Its description of the code is shown at README.md and also PDF documents of this repository.
 The latter documents are "Water_TIP5P_Simulation.pdf" for numerical coding, and for the physics simulation run by "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf".
-The freezing ice state by microwaves, which is our theory discovery in JCP 2007 (Ref.
-2), remains basically the same due to the structure of six-membered ice !
+The freezing ice state by microwaves, which is our theory discovery in JCP 2007 mentioned above, remains basically the same due to the structure of six-membered ice !

 Methane hydrate simulations are executed by switching the if_xyz1 case of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).